goraasep/cosmic-lora-pulse/LoRa-P2P.md

 1. Plug the Cosmic LoRa Pulse to Laptop
 2. COM Port should be activated.
 (If not?
 Install driver)
-3. Setup in Arduino IDE, pick the appropriate board : Tools -> Board -> Arduino Pro or Pro Mini. pick the appropriate processor : Tools -> Board -> ATMega 328P (3.3V 8 MHz)
+3. Setup in Arduino IDE
+   1. pick the appropriate board : Tools -> Board -> Arduino Pro or Pro Mini
+   2. pick the appropriate processor : Tools -> Board -> ATMega 328P (3.3V 8 MHz)

-to be continued...
+4. to be continued...

 ## Source Codes